 - Two Sugar Creek Center — 143,410 SF Class A Office building; completed in 1998.

 - Three Sugar Creek — 152,734 SF Class A Office building; completed in 2007

 - Sugar Creek Place I — 151,772 SF Class B Office building; completed in 1998

 - Sugar Creek Place II — 69,011 SF Class B Office building; completed in 2001

 - Commerce Green — 119,860 SF Class B Office building; completed in 1999

 Modern business technology lets people work from almost anywhere.
 Consequently, workers aren’t limited to certain locations.
 Furthermore, when companies hire additional staff, they don’t need bigger buildings or larger spaces.
 Their employees can work from a virtual office.

-A 2016 Gallup survey revealed that 43% of employed Americans work remotely at least some of the time.
+A recent Gallup survey revealed that 43% of employed Americans work remotely at least some of the time.
 As increasing numbers of people do some or all of their work from home, coffee shops, or wherever, many dream of a professional, private business environment.